NickiRahn/Time-Tracker/README.md

 # NR Calendar Audit Dashboard

 A polished, shareable web dashboard for monthly, quarterly, and annual calendar audits — plus context switching analysis.
+One file upload powers everything.

 ---

+## 📛 File naming (IMPORTANT)

+Name each monthly export like this so the app knows which month it is:

+- `WorkingHours_January_2026.xlsx`
+- `WorkingHours_February_2026.xlsx`
+- `WorkingHours_May_2026.xlsx`

+The file must have these columns: **Day, Start, End, Work unit description, Duration, Task** (The Start/End columns are what power the Context Switching timeline — keep them in!)

+---

 ## 🚀 Deploy in 4 steps (no code needed)

-### Step 1 — Create a free GitHub account
+### Step 1 — GitHub account
-Go to **github.com** → Sign up (just email + password).
+Go to **github.com** → Sign up.

-### Step 2 — Create a new repository
+### Step 2 — New repository
-1. Click the **+** in the top right → **New repository**
-2. Name it `nr-dashboard` (or anything you like)
-3. Set it to **Private**
-4. Click **Create repository**
++ icon (top right) → New repository → name it → **Private** → Create.

-### Step 3 — Upload these files
+### Step 3 — Upload files
-1. On your new repo page, click **uploading an existing file**
+On the repo page, click **"uploading an existing file"**, then drag in all 3 files (`app.py`, `requirements.txt`, `README.md`) → Commit changes.
-2. Drag and drop **all 3 files** from this folder:
-   - `app.py`
-   - `requirements.txt`
-   - `README.md`
-3. Click **Commit changes**

 ### Step 4 — Deploy on Streamlit
-1. Go to **share.streamlit.io** → Sign up with your GitHub account
+1. Go to **share.streamlit.io** → Sign in with GitHub
-2. Click **New app**
+2. Click **Deploy a public app from GitHub** (the app is shareable by link; your code stays private)
-3. Choose your `nr-dashboard` repo
+3. Repository: your repo · Branch: `main` · Main file path: `app.py`
-4. Set **Main file path** to `app.py`
-5. Click **Deploy** — it'll be live in ~2 minutes!
+4. Click **Deploy** — live in ~2 minutes!
-6. You'll get a URL like `https://yourname-nr-dashboard.streamlit.app`

 ---

 ## 📊 How to use it

-### Monthly Audit
-1. Sidebar → **Upload Time Report** → drop in your monthly Excel
+1. Sidebar → upload your `WorkingHours_<Month>_<Year>.xlsx`
-2. The app parses it automatically and stores the data
-3. Select any month from the dropdown to review
+2. The app reads it, stores it, and fills in Monthly / Quarterly / Annual / Context Switching automatically
+3. Upload more months anytime — quarterly & annual views build themselves
-4. Share the URL with your boss — they can view everything
+4. Share the URL with your boss

-### Context Switching
-1. Sidebar → **⚡ Context Switching**
-2. Upload your Toggl working hours export
-3. Select any day to see the full timeline

-### Data persists between sessions
-Each time you upload a new month, it gets added to the database.
-Quarterly and annual views build automatically as you add months.
+### The 4 views
+- **📊 Monthly** — breakdown donut, actual vs goal bars, traffic-light goal status, auto commentary
+- **📈 Quarterly** — auto-rolls up 3 months, trend lines, goal table
+- **🗓 Annual** — YTD totals, full-year pace projection, annual tracker
+- **⚡ Context Switching** — daily task progression on a real time axis, hover for work details

 ---

-## 📁 File format

-The app expects the same Excel format you already use:
-- Monthly sheets named like `APR 2026`, `JAN 2026`, etc.
-- Columns: Day, Task, Time/Duration
-- A totals sheet named `2026 Totals` or similar

----

-## 🆘 Help

-If anything looks off after uploading, check that your sheet names include the month abbreviation (JAN, FEB, MAR, etc.) and the year.
+## 🔄 Updating your 2026 goals
+Open `app.py`, find the `GOALS_2026` block near the top, and edit the percentages.
+Commit the change on GitHub and the app redeploys automatically.